hampel/job-runner-xenforo/README.md

 Requirements
 ------------

-This addon requires PHP 7.0 or higher and XenForo 2.2 beta 1 or higher
+This addon requires PHP 7.0 or higher and XenForo 2.2+